sguox002/leetcode/leetcode-all.md

 ->>

 ### tree
+<<-1516	Move Sub-Tree of N-Ary Tree    		62.1%	Hard
+all nodes have unique values, given two nodes p and q. move p subtree to become a direct child and the last child of node q.
+???
+->>

+<<-1519	Number of Nodes in the Sub-Tree With the Same Label    		36.2%	Medium
+a tree with n nodes from 0 to n-1, 0 as the root. each node has a char label.
+The tree is given by list of edges. return number of nodes with the same label as node i in the subtree of node i.
+- adjacency matrix
+- postorder (n-ary tree) return the hashmap （using vector of 26) ->>

+<<-1522	Diameter of N-Ary Tree    		68.5%	Medium
+diameter: longest path among any two nodes. postorder traversal: get the child max depth and 2nd max depth, add them and compare with global diameter ->>

+<<-1530	Number of Good Leaf Nodes Pairs    		55.2%	Medium
+given a tree and a distance limit.
+A good pair leaf their distance <=limit. leaf distance: must through the root (recursively). so get the left leaf depth and right leaf depth and find combinations
+->>

 <<-1572	Matrix Diagonal Sum    		78.3%	Easy	->>
 <<-1586	Binary Search Tree Iterator II    		65.6%	Medium
 this we need add prev and hasPrev.